 Travel Expenses - Investigators also must disclose the occurrence of any reimbursed or sponsored travel (i.e., that which is paid on behalf of the investigator and not reimbursed to the investigator so that the exact monetary value may not be readily available) related to their institutional responsibilities in the twelve months preceding the disclosure if the value of such travel, when aggregated from all sources, exceeds $5,000; provided, however, that this disclosure requirement does not apply to travel that is reimbursed or sponsored by a federal, state or local government agency, an institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center or a research institute that is affiliated with an institution of higher education.
 Disclosures relating to travel expenses must specify at a minimum the purpose and duration of the trip, the identity of the sponsor/organizer and the destination.

-Not included are the following types of financial interests: salary, royalties or other remuneration paid by The Center to the investigator if the investigator is currently employed or otherwise appointed by The Center, including intellectual property rights assigned to The Center and agreements to share in royalties related to such rights; income from investment vehicles, such as mutual funds and retirement accounts, as long as the investigator does not directly control the investment decisions made in these vehicles; and income from seminars, lectures or teaching engagements sponsored by, and service on advisory committees or review panels for, a federal, state or local government agency, an institution of higher education as defined at 20 U.S.C.
+Not included are the following types of financial interests: salary, royalties or other remuneration paid by Center on Addiction to the investigator if the investigator is currently employed or otherwise appointed by Center on Addiction, including intellectual property rights assigned to Center on Addiction and agreements to share in royalties related to such rights; income from investment vehicles, such as mutual funds and retirement accounts, as long as the investigator does not directly control the investment decisions made in these vehicles; and income from seminars, lectures or teaching engagements sponsored by, and service on advisory committees or review panels for, a federal, state or local government agency, an institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center or a research institute that is affiliated with an institution of higher education.